Jelleas/Ghost/README.md

 + set game mode
 + set how many of those are computers (default 0)
 + if computers > 0 show the ability to show difficulty (default easy of easy/normal/hard)
-+ set how the game will be played: online or on one device.
 + advanced settings which include;
 + set minimum word length (default 3)
-+ set "no hidden cheaters"-option (if a player buys a cheat then you will be notified)

 These will be the possibilities to monetize the app (this is just for feature possibilities):